ANTIBODY-DRUG CONJUGATE TARGETED THERAPY

 Side effects

-Common side effects of Enhertu for treating types of breast cancer include decreased white blood cell count, nausea, decreased hemoglobin (low red blood cell count), decreased neutrophil count (a type of white blood cell that fights infection), decreased lymphocyte count (another type of white blood cell), fatigue, decreased platelet count (cells that help blood clot), increased liver enzymes (which may indicate liver irritation), vomiting, hair loss, constipation, decreased blood potassium, and increased blood alkaline phosphatase (a possible sign of liver or bone changes).
+Common side effects of Enhertu include decreased white blood cell count, nausea, decreased hemoglobin (red blood cell protein), decreased neutrophil and lymphocyte counts (types of white blood cells), fatigue, decreased platelet count, increased liver enzymes, vomiting, hair loss, constipation, decreased blood potassium, decreased appetite, diarrhea, and muscle or joint pain.

 For more details about this treatment, visit: